Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Query/TroubleshootingGuide.md

 }
 ```

 The error message in `innererror` may include the where the Kusto query has an error.
-You may also refer to the [Kusto Query Language](https://docs.microsoft.com/azure/data-explorer/kusto/query) reference docs to learn more about querying logs using KQL.
+You may also refer to the [Kusto Query Language](https://docs.microsoft.com/azure/data-explorer/kusto/query) (KQL) reference docs to learn more about querying logs using KQL.

 ### Troubleshooting empty log query results

 If your Kusto query returns empty no logs, please validate the following:

 - You have the right workspace ID
-- You are setting the correct time interval for the query.
-Try expanding the time interval for your query to see if that
-  returns any results.
+- You're setting the correct time interval for the query.
+Try expanding the time interval for your query to see if that returns any results.
-- If your Kusto query also has a time interval, the query is evaluated for the intersection of the time interval in the
-  query string and the time interval set in the `timespan` param provided the query API.
-The intersection of
-  these time intervals may not have any logs.
-To avoid any confusion, it's recommended to remove any time interval in
-  the Kusto query string and use `timespan` explicitly.
+- If your Kusto query also has a time interval, the query is evaluated for the intersection of the time interval in the query string and the time interval set in the `timespan` param provided the query API.
+The intersection of these time intervals may not have any logs.
+To avoid any confusion, it's recommended to remove any time interval in the Kusto query string and use `timespan` explicitly.

 ### Troubleshooting server timeouts when executing logs query request

-Some complex Kusto queries can take a long time to complete and such queries are aborted by the
-service if they run for more than 3 minutes.
-For such scenarios, the query APIs on `LogsQueryClient`, provide options to
-configure the timeout on the server.
+Some complex Kusto queries can take a long time to complete and such queries are aborted by the service if they run for more than 3 minutes.
+For such scenarios, the query APIs on `LogsQueryClient`, provide options to configure the timeout on the server.
 The server timeout can be extended up to 10 minutes.

 You may see an error as follows: